Eswatini Railways: Managed infrastructure

 The company manages three main railway lines, the Goba railway, the Komatipoort railway and the Richards Bay railway.

 Goba railway line

 It is the main railway trunk in Eswatini.
 It serves as a link between the city of Matsapha and the city of Mlawula, allowing connection with the port of Maputo, in Mozambique.

 Komatipoort railway line

 It serves as a connection between the cities of Komatipoort, in South Africa, and Mpaka, in Eswatini.

 Richards Bay railway line

 It serves as a connection between the cities of Richards Bay, in South Africa, and Siphofaneni/Phuzumoya, in Eswatini.

+Passenger Service

+Eswatini Rail advertises a tourist train, but does not offer a certain date for the next course.

 Interconnection projects

 Swazilink

 In January 2012, the Swazilink project was announced, which would connect Sidvokodvo to Lothair in Mpumalanga in South Africa.
 This would divert freight traffic from the Richards Bay line and the Goba line.
 In June 2014, SR estimated that the link would cost R17 billion and could enter service in 2017.